kevinconway/Loop.js/README.rst

 Currently supported loops are:

+-   sequential(fn, fn, fn, ...)

+    Perform each function given in order.
+Each function runs after the previous has completed.
+If a function returns a deferred the loop will wait until that deferred is resolved before continuing.

     -   forEach(list, fn)

-    Perform fn for each item in the list.
+        Perform `fn` for each item in the list.
+If `fn` returns a deferred then the loop waits for the deferred to resolve before continuing.

     -   forIn(obj, fn)

-    Perform fn for each native property in the object.
+        Perform `fn` for each native property in the object.
+This loop utilizes a filtered for-in loop.
+If `fn` returns a deferred then the loop will wait until that deferred is resolved before continuing.

--   chain(fnList)
+    -   chain(fn, fn, fn, ...)

-    Perform each function in fnList where each function receives the input of the function that ran just before it.
+        Perform each function in the list where each function receives the input of the function that ran just before it.
+The first function in the list is run without input.
+If any function in the list returns a deferred then the loop will wait for that deferred to resolve before continuing.
+The value resolved by the deferred will be passed in as input to the next function.
+The value returned by the last function will be the value used to resolve the deferred returned by a call to this function.

-The above loops still maintain the sequential nature of synchronous loops.
-That is, they process elements in order and only one at a time.
-This is useful when the development need to to preserve order of execution or when the goal is to convert a long running for loop into something that fits better with the JavaScript concurrency model.

 Still to come are similar looping functions that fan out.
 That is, they queue up all functions for all items in the list at the same time.
-These functions would be primarily for developers who need to lunch a sequence of functions that all leverage some form of non-blocking IO.
+These functions would be primarily for developers who need to lunch a series of functions that all leverage some form of non-blocking IO.

 Show Me